A photo of me standing in front of Crater Lake in Oregon at sunrise.

 Kasra Jamshidi

 I made Peregrine, a fast, programmable data mining engine for massive graphs which analyzes user queries to aggressively optimize execution.
-Reach out if you want creative solutions to your scalability bottlenecks.

 Publications